MAAQ90/multinational-retail-data-centralisation/README.md

 ## 1. About

-This project assumes sales data of a multinational organisation spread across different sources.
-This made analysis difficult.

-So, in the first phase, the data was extracted rom those sources, cleaned, and centralised in a single SQL database.
+This project assumes sales data of a multinational organisation spread across different sources, which analysis difficult for the business.
+Therefore, it aims to centralise all the data in a single open-source database.

-In the second phase
+It was carried out in 3 ETL phases:

+**Phase 1: Data (E)xtraction from different sources** In this phase, the data was extracted using various python-based tools:
+YAML:     Reads credentials from YAML format file);
+psycopg2: Connects to the PostgreSQL remote database;
+sqlalchemy:

+* Phase 2: Data (T)ransformation (cleaning, reformatting, etc).
+* Phase 3: Data (L)oading (into centralised database).

+psycopg2 to connect to the PostgreSQL local pgadmin database;

 ## 2. Data contents and sources